ctkjose/robobo3dr1plus/readme.md

 The V6 uses stud thermistors (M3) instead of bare thermistors.
 Depending on the thermistor of your hotend you may need to change the value of the constant `TEMP_SENSOR_0` in the "configuration.h" file of your Marlin firmware.

 The thermistor on E3D V6 varies from an original to the clones found online.
 The original V6 uses a variant of Semitec 104GT2 (4.7k pullup) thermistor while some come with an upgraded PT100 (more sensitive).
 Many clones come with a NTC 100K %1 3950 or variant.
 Make sure you check which thermistor comes with your hotend.

+The E3D V6 uses a PTFE tube that goes down the throat of the hotend.
+When using the stock extruder

 [Robo Forum Post](http://community.robo3d.com/index.php?threads/e3d-v6-information-installation-guides-and-review.3407/)<br>
 [Robo Forum Post](http://community.robo3d.com/index.php?threads/e3d-v6-information-and-installation-guide.17598/)<br>